NAL-i5K/AgBioData_GFF3_recommendation/Recommendations.md

   - **Rationale**: Sequences often have aliases (multiple identifiers, human-readable names that are not globally unique), and users prefer human-readable display names when viewing sequences in browsers.
   - **Recommendation**: Optionally provide a machine- and human- readable &#39;alias&#39; table to specify identifiers and their aliases, which is provided by GenBank, and requires INSDC submission of the genome.
   - **Validation**
-    - A pragma line in the GFF3 header should provide a resolvable URL to the GenBank Alias table.
-Validator should only verify that the link is active.
+    - A pragma line in the GFF3 header, beginning with ##alias-table, should provide a resolvable URL to the GenBank Alias table Validator should only verify that the link is active.
     - If the GenBank Alias table is not available, then a separate alias table can be provided.
-The file should begin with a metadata section denoted by lines beginning with a hash (#).
-This section should indicate the genus, species, individual/strain/cultivar name that was sequenced.
-The section should also contain the genome build and annotation identifier for the sequences.
-After the metadata section should be the alias table where all identifiers in column 1 of the GFF3 file must be uniquely present in column 1 of the alias table.
+A pragma line, ##alias-table [columns] indicates where the table begins, and the definitions of the columns provided.
+All identifiers in column 1 of the GFF3 file must be uniquely present in column 1 of the alias table.
 The columns in the alias table should be tab delimited.
-There will be NO validation for an alternate alias table.
+There will be no validation for an alternate alias table.
   - **Example** [https://docs.google.com/document/d/180g1rfC5n\_cR6sioG\_LFGaUPNmQyDqTsPafVu4gM018/edit#bookmark=id.tr1vioe7doqb](https://docs.google.com/document/d/180g1rfC5n_cR6sioG_LFGaUPNmQyDqTsPafVu4gM018/edit#bookmark=id.tr1vioe7doqb)